AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 2. Select **Submit a request**.

-3. In the **Subject** field, enter **Requesting access to Edge image**.
+3. For **Subject**, enter **Requesting access to Edge image**.

-4. In the **Edge Location** field, enter the physical address of the location where you will install the Edge VM(s), such as a data center, headend, co-location site, or office.
+4. For **Edge Location**, enter the physical address of the location where you will install the Edge VM(s), such as a data center, headend, co-location site, or office.
 If you are installing Edge VMs at more than one location, provide the following information for each physical location:

     - Physical Address (Do not enter a P.O.Box.)
     - City